If the Short Term Rental is approved by the BOA, the permit must be renewed 6 months after with the BOA and then annually after that.

 Jefferson County allows Short Term Rental (STR) of Single Family Residential Units by way of a two-step process.
 The first step is to seek approval of a Special Exemption from the Board of Adjustment.
 The second step is to apply for a Short Term Rental Permit from the Planning and Zoning Division.
 The limitations for a residence to be eligible for consideration for a Short Term Rental Permit include:

 All Short Term Rentals must first go to the Board of Adjustment for Special Exception Approval before applying for a STR Permit.
-Section 11.B.2.e.
+Section 11 of the Zoning Resolution provides details.

 A Short Term Rental (STR) permit must be first approved through a Special Exception by the Board of Adjustment.
 If it is approved, a STR permit must be obtained by Planning & Zoning.